TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 To make our lives easier in the long run, we will install a Ruby version manager to install Ruby.
 This version manager, named "rbenv", makes it easy to switch between different versions of ruby.

+Before continuing, run `which rvm`, `which rbenv` and `which chruby`, if it responds `/usr/local/bin/<rvm/chruby/rbenv>` you already have a Ruby version manager installed.
+Installing two will cause strange issues.
+If you need help please come and ask questions in the [Gitter chat](https://gitter.im/TheOdinProject/theodinproject).
+If the commands did nothing you can continue.

 To install rbenv, run the following in your terminal:

 ~~~bash